 We value teamwork, collaboration and we believe in the importance of exchanging ideas.

-What we do not welcome:
+We do not welcome:

 Political and personal ideologies which are built on discrimination, patriarchy, racism, ageism and other oppressions of individual rights, as well as green ideologies that do not take into account the liberation of others and are oppressive to marginalized identities.